FranciscoBuru/png-mixer/README.md

 Generates images combining other png files.

-To run yu need to create the folder `img` and inside that directory place  `background`, `extra` and `main`.
+To run you need to create the folder `img` and inside that directory place  `background`, `extra` and `main` directories.
 The last 3 directories must contain the images to merge.
 Run the function `genera_imagenes()` to generate 10 images.
 Runs are deterministic because we set the seed of the rng.
 Output will create 2 folders, one containing the images and the second containing the metadata of each image.

 ## genera_imagenes(num = 10, rng_seed = 1)